Jiajing Emperor: Assassination attempts and relocation to the West Park

 After 1542, the Emperor never resided in his palace in the Forbidden City.
 This relocation to the West Park also resulted in the transfer of the administrative center of the empire, further isolating the Emperor from the bureaucracy.
-In fact, as early as 1534, he ceased holding imperial audiences.
+As early as 1534, he ceased holding imperial audiences.
 Instead, his decisions were conveyed to the ministries and other authorities through a select group of advisors who had direct access to him.
 This group included the grand secretaries, the minister of rites, and several military commanders.
 The discontinuation of audiences did not indicate a lack of interest in governing; the Emperor diligently read reports and submissions from officials and often worked late into the night.